dasl-/floating-point-numbers/readme.md

 ![floating point representation](http://i.imgur.com/egmmaZ7.gif)

 We can now see that floating point numbers are essentially represented in binary scientific notation.
-In paricular, floating point numbers are expressed in [normalized scientific notation](https://en.wikipedia.org/wiki/Scientific_notation#Normalized_notation).
+In particular, floating point numbers are expressed in [normalized scientific notation](https://en.wikipedia.org/wiki/Scientific_notation#Normalized_notation).

 In binary scientific notation, all numbers are written in the form
 ![](http://i.imgur.com/NWcpCim.gif).
 In normalized binary scientific notation,  the exponent *n* is chosen so that the absolute value of *m* remains at least one but less than two (1 ≤ |*m*| < 2).